Concrete Steps That Look Great and Last Decades

 Riser and Tread Dimensions That Matter

 Standard entry steps use 6"–7" risers and 11"–12" treads — the proportions feel natural for most adults.
 Wider treads (13"–16") feel more generous and give decorative stamps more surface to read clearly.
 Taller risers (7"+) make steps feel steeper and less welcoming — avoid on a primary front entry.
 If you're replacing existing steps, match the riser height exactly to the threshold so the door swing still clears comfortably.
+The landing at the top of entry steps should be at least 5 feet deep — enough to stand comfortably while opening the door without stepping backward onto the steps.
+A 5"×5" landing pour adds roughly $150–300 to step costs and transforms the functionality of the entry.
+If the front walkway is the same width or narrower than the step landing, the two surfaces should meet cleanly with a consistent score line rather than a misaligned butt joint.
+Plan this connection at the design stage, not during the pour.

 Edge Details and Nosing

 A bullnose edge (rounded tread front) is the standard — it looks clean and reduces chipping.
 A square edge looks crisper and more contemporary but chips more easily if struck by a snowblower or cart.
 For stamped steps, the nosing detail should continue the pattern to the edge rather than stopping short — a blunt stamp cutoff at the tread edge is the most common sign of inexperienced step work.
+The riser face (the vertical front of each step) is often overlooked in residential step design.
+A smooth-finished riser with a slight bevel at the top edge frames the treads cleanly.
+On decorative stamped steps, some contractors stamp the riser face with a simplified version of the tread pattern — a detail that elevates the finished look significantly at minimal added cost.
+If there's a price difference between a stamped tread-only and a stamped tread-and-riser quote, the riser stamping is typically worth the premium for a prominent front entry.

 DIY vs. Contractor for Concrete Steps